Diegoo1802/Diegoo1802/README.md

 I am a passionate developer studying **Cross-Platform Application Development** in Madrid.
-I enjoy working with **[languages/tools or technologies you use]** and am always eager to improve my skills and learn new things. 🌱
+I am always eager to improve my skills and learn new things. 🌱

 ---